 The Gastroenterologist/Surgeon and Anaesthetist fee is Bulk Billed.

-Payment can be made by cash, cheque, credit card or EFTPOS.
+Payment can be made by cash, cheque, credit card, EFTPOS or afterpay

 Please contact the Centre for pricing details.

 Healthwoods Endoscopy Centre will lodge a claim on your behalf.

 Please be aware that your appointment time is not your procedure time.
 Before a patient is admitted for their procedure there is necessary paper work that needs to be completed before you go into theatre.
 Please note that your procedure could be cancelled on the day if you do not have someone to take you home after your procedure.

 Your stay with us could be at least 3 to 4 hours long.
 Please see below our guideline of expected average time frames